jcabi/jcabi-mysql-maven-plugin/deploy/README.md

 $ zip -r ../linux-amd64.zip *
 ```

- 5. Install it locally and test how it works with the plugin
+ 5. Install it locally and test how it works with the plugin (not from the `deploy` directory):

 ```
 $ mvn install:install-file -Dfile=mac-x86_64.zip -DgroupId=com.jcabi -DartifactId=mysql-dist -Dversion=5.6.21 -Dpackaging=zip -Dclassifier=mac-x86_64